rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 That's it.
 In this section, you have introduced Redux as state management library to manage your session and user state.
-Instead of relying on React's context for the authenticated user object and React's local state for the list of users from the firebase database, you are storing these objects in the Redux store.
+Instead of relying on React's context for the authenticated user object and React's local state for the list of users from the Firebase database, you are storing these objects in the Redux store.
 You can find the project with a slightly different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-redux-firebase-authentication" %}}.

 {{% chapter_header "Authentication in React, Firebase and MobX" "react-firebase-authentication-mobx" %}}

-The section dives into using MobX on top of React and firebase for the state management.
+The section dives into using MobX on top of React and Firebase for the state management.
 Basically, you will exchange React’s local state (user management: e.g. list of users on home page) and React’s context (session management: e.g. authenticated user object) with MobX.

 Note: None of the Redux changes from the previous section are reflected here, we will start with a clean plate from one section before where we didn't use Redux but only plain React.